josephrubin/recycle.js/README.md

     //...
 });
 ```
-If you prefer, you can import one module at a time (Possible remove this functionality?)(WIP)
+If you prefer, you can import one module at a time.
+(Possible remove this functionality?)(WIP)
 >main.js
 ```
 mod.prepare(path, identifier); //Note that in this form, the path comes first.
 ```
-Preparing and using modules without quotes in identifiers:
+###Preparing and using modules without quotes in identifiers:
-You can leave out the quotes when creating identifiers for modules, and getting the modles from those identifiers.
+You can leave out the quotes when creating identifiers for modules, and getting the modules from those identifiers.
 recycle.js will reserve the identifiers as global variables, so that JavaScript does not generate a ReferenceError.
 ```
 mod.prepare({